foundriesio/docs/source/reference-manual/security/security.rst

 Secure Connection to Cloud Services
 -----------------------------------

-Your devices communicate with a set of FoundriesFactory cloud services, the central of which is the :ref:`Device Gateway <ref-ota-architecture>`.
+Your devices communicate with a set of FoundriesFactory™ Platform cloud services, the central of which is the :ref:`Device Gateway <ref-ota-architecture>`.
 The `Device Gateway` enforces Factory devices establishing the `Mutual TLS (mTLS) <mTLS_>`_ connection to it.
 During the `TLS Handshake <TLS_>`_ phase in `Mutual TLS`,